yangtheng/learn-git-newsroom-style/README.md

 nation.
 Can someone please get on this and tell me what the heck this is?!
 * Spider man is still on the lose harassing citizens.
 Someone find a picture of him and upload it to our spiderman folder so we have something on file the next time he causes us any trouble!!
+We don't need this picture to appear in this issue, we just need to have it on file for once.
 * Update the final score of the high school basketball game to 93-78.
 Moonauts beat the Crows.
 * Someone run down to the corner store and buy us a pack of smokes.
 Geez!